stro1936/VSC_all/PE for Renewables/README.md

 This class at UPC focused on the application of VSC to solar PV and type 4 wind turbine cases.
+Assignment 2 is PV, Assignment 3 is the wind turbine (in the PMSG_B2B models), and assignment 1 was the basic control tenets of VSC.